 Is Readium LCP open-source?

-Readium is offering for free open-source software on Github for easing the implementation of Readium LCP compliant Reading Systems and Readium LCP Servers.
+Readium is offering a complete set of open-source software on Github to ease the implementation of LCP compliant Reading Systems and LCP Servers.

 What are the advantages of Readium LCP for publishers?

 LCP helps publishers licensing content through a secure, user friendly, accessible, global and open ecosystem.
 Detailed information is found on Advantages of LCP for publishers.